hstreamdb/docs/docs/zh/operation/deployment/quick-deploy-ssh.md

 `template/config.yaml` contains the template for the configuration file.
 Refer to the description of the fields in the file and modify the template according to your actual needs.

-Here we will deploy a cluster on 3 nodes, each consisting of a `HServer` instance, a `HStore` instance and a `Meta-Store` instance as a simple example.
+As a simple example, we will be deploying a cluster on three nodes, each consisting of an HServer instance, an HStore instance, and a Meta-Store instance.
+In addition, we will deploy HStream Console, Prometheus, and HStream Exporter on another node.
 For hstream monitor stack, refer to [monitor components config](./quick-deploy-ssh.md#monitor-stack-components).

 The final configuration file may looks like: